dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ## **Learning objectives for this session**

 1. Navigate to  capture app
-2. Register tracker program
+2. Register a tracked entity into a tracker program
-3. Add relationship
+3. Add a relationship
 4. Program enrollments

 ## **Time needed for this session**